bbauska/W3Cx-4of5-thru-May-2024/README.md

 it!

 A worker is a thread, and a thread uses resources.
-If you no longer need its services,* it is best practice to release the used resources, *especially since some browsers may run very badly when excessive memory consumption occurs. *Even if we unassign the variable that was used to create the worker, the worker itself continues to live -* it does not stop!
+If you no longer need its services,<i> it is best practice to release the used resources, </i>especially since some browsers may run very badly when excessive memory consumption occurs. <i>Even if we unassign the variable that was used to create the worker, the worker itself continues to live -</i> it does not stop!
 Worse: the worker continues in its task (therefore memory and other resources are still allocated) but it becomes inaccessible.
 In this situation, we cannot do anything but close the tab/page/browser.